Table of Contents

 This entropy expression , with two arguments, is the cross-entropy between the empirical distribution of our samples and the true distribution .

 We’ll give the empirical distribution the name .
-Then the cross entropy may be written:
+Then the cross-entropy itself is written:

 We can write the exact probability of obtaining any single sequence whose empirical distribution is with a cross-entropy:

-When the empirical distribution coincides exactly with , the cross-entropy reduces to the ordinary Shannon entropy, giving the result from the first post in this series that the probability of any “typical sequence” is directly related to the Shannon entropy of :
+When the empirical distribution coincides exactly with , the cross-entropy reduces to the ordinary Shannon entropy, leading to the result from the first post in this series: that the probability of any “typical” sequence is directly related to the Shannon entropy of :

 In general the empirical distribution will tend to fluctuate around the true distribution , but will converge to the true distribution “in probability” as , by the law of large numbers.

-Now, for any counts , the number of sequences with exactly these counts is given by a multinomial:
+Now, for any count vector , the number of sequences with exactly these counts is given by a multinomial:

-As we saw in the earlier post, a Stirling approximation for logarithm of a multinomial produces another expression involving Shannon entropy:
+As we saw in the earlier post, a Stirling approximation of the logarithm of a multinomial produces another expression involving Shannon entropy:

-Note that, while the error in a single Stirling approximation is positive, for a multinomial the errors in the denominators outweigh the numerator, making the overall approximation an underestimate.
+Note that, while the error in a single Stirling approximation is positive, the error for the total multinomial is negative—the errors in the denominators outweigh the numerator, so that the overall approximation is actually an underestimate.

 Undoing the logarithm and writing , we get an approximation for the multinomial itself,

-where, as before, this is a slight underestimate.
+where, as just noted, this is a slight underestimate.

 Putting these two factors together, the total probability of observing a set of counts is the product of the probability of any one of its sequences with the number of sequences:

 The combination is called the relative entropy or Kullback-Liebler Divergence.
-I’ll use the first term.
+I’ll prefer the former, “relative entropy”.
 The usual notation is something like , but I don’t like that, so I will borrow the symbol only and write it as .

-Hence the probabiliy of seeing any particular vector of counts is approximately
+Hence the probability of seeing any particular vector of counts is approximately

 Of the two concepts “cross” and “relative” entropy, the latter is more fundamental, maybe even moreso than Shannon entropy itself.
 The exact expression for the relative entropy is